 - Transfer the mixture into a small bowl and cover with a lid.
 Save it in the refrigerator when not in use for up to 7 days.

 - Spread the mixture on the silicone mat and apply light pressure to fill in all the gaps of the design.

 - Lightly scrap the top to avoid having excess mixture.

 - Let the mixture dry.
 This can take any where from 30 minutes to 2 hours.
 Try to keep the lace in a dry and cool place.
 The more humid the air, the longer the lace will take to dry.

 - Gently lift the lace up and pull towards the back.
-When you have enough lace lifted up, then cup the lace in between the hands and continue to life up and pull backs until the lace comes off completely.
+When you have enough lace lifted up, then cup the lace in between the hands and continue to lift up and pull back until the lace comes off completely.

 STORAGE: Store the lace by placing in between two pieces of parchment paper and laying down flat.